spr-networks/super/db/README.md

+# SPR Database

-currently we store data in bolt db. see documentation and code in code/boltapi.go for more information.
+currently we store data in bolt db. more engines can be implemented. see documentation and code in code/boltapi.go for more information.

-can switch engine easily with cmd packages
+The database is connected to [sprbus](https://github.com/spr-networks/sprbus) See configs/db/config.json for events to store and other options.
+Default is to store www access log and stdout of services.

+`/topics` endpoint is available to get a list of all events published to sprbus (NOTE: some have lots of data and could fill up the db quickly)

-cmd/boltapi/main.go can be used to view database:
+`cmd/boltapi/main.go` can be used to view database:

 ```bash
 make